 Epidemiological data refers to the US, unless otherwise specified.

-In the US: Borrelia burgdorferi, an anaerobic, obligate intracellular spirochete bacteria
+In the US: Borrelia burgdorferi, a microaerophilic, obligate intracellular spirochete bacteria

 - Atypical and cystic forms of B. burgdorferi can persist in the body for years.